 Fajardo & Around

 Like many of Puerto Rico’s midsized cities, it takes some digging to discover the charm of Mayagüez.
 The ‘Sultan of the West’ is largely a transportation point for visitors to the west or those making the weekend junket to the Dominican Republic.
+The commonwealth’s third biggest city, behind San Juan and Ponce, it has few comparable attractions.

 Luquillo & Around

-In many ways Luquillo is a typical Puerto Rican town; a physically beautiful coastal strip of magnificent beaches backed by a dull, uninspiring mishmash of condo towers, strip malls and unsightly urban sprawl.
+In many ways Luquillo is a typical Puerto Rican town: a physically beautiful coastal strip of magnificent beaches backed by a dull, uninspiring mishmash of condo towers, strip malls and unsightly urban sprawl.
 But here, in the island’s congested northeastern corner, beauty easily outweighs the beast.